 interfering with the enjoyment of others.

-Your initial reaction will have a tremendous impact on the overall
+Again, your initial reaction will have a tremendous impact on the

 situation.
 Making proper decisions early will ensure a positive